Updated October 14, 2022 – There’s a weight problem in America and it isn’t just affecting humans.

 - Being patient – weight loss is hard!

-To learn more about obesity, genetics and nutrition in dogs, take a peek at the June 2021 episode of Golden Zoomies featuring geneticist Dr. Eleanor Raffin and veterinary nutritionist Dr. Marge Chandler.
+To learn more about obesity, genetics and nutrition in dogs, watch the June 2021 episode of Golden Zoomies featuring geneticist Dr. Eleanor Raffin and veterinary nutritionist Dr. Marge Chandler.

 For additional information about obesity in cats and dogs, take a deeper dive with Dr. Chandler on our Fresh Scoop podcast.